 - 1 teaspoon pure vanilla extract

 - Preheat the oven to 350ºF.
-Grease a 9-by-5-by-3-inch loaf pan (see notes above!) or 3 three mini loaf pans with butter (grease pans very well).
+Grease a 9- or 10 x 5 x 3-inch loaf pan (see notes above!) with butter (grease it very well).
 In a medium bowl, combine the flour, baking powder and salt.
 Stir to blend.

-- Using a mixer, cream the butter, ricotta and granulated sugar until blended, about 3 minutes — I never really go over three minutes, and it’s ok if there are some visible pieces of butter.
-In other words, the batter will not look entirely smooth (see photo).
+- Using a mixer, cream the butter, ricotta and 1.5 cups granulated sugar until light and fluffy, about 3 minutes.
 With the machine running, add the eggs 1 at a time.
-Add the vanilla, zest and lemon juice until combined.
+Add the vanilla, zest and alcohol until combined.
 Add the dry ingredients, a small amount at a time, until just incorporated.

 - Category: Dessert